 I have found some great resources to help you learn Bible journaling for beginners.
 Here is a great post offering YouTube Bible Journaling Channels To Follow.
-If you want to see Bible journaling, why not watch how it’s done on a YouTube channel.
+If you want to see Bible journaling, why not watch how it’s done on a YouTube channel?
 You may also like these links on Bible Journaling Ideas and Bible Journaling for Beginners: Tips For Getting Started.
 It sounds redundant, I know, but I promise you that they are all different articles.

-How to Bible journal
+How to Bible Journal

 Proverbs 3:5-6 KJV.
-It says “Trust in the Lord with all thine heart and lean not unto thine own understanding.
+It says Trust in the Lord with all thine heart and lean not unto thine own understanding.
 In all thy ways acknowledge him and he shall direct thy paths.”

 If you want to know how to Bible journal, think of it this way.
-If I were to draw my favorite scriptures out, I might start with a heart.
+If I were to draw my favorite Scriptures out, I might start with a heart.
 As I think about a particular struggle I’m going through, my focus is to trust God with all my heart.
 I could doodle as I meditate on His Word, realizing that although I may not understand what I’m going through, that if I follow Him, He will lead me on the path I should go.

 For additional examples of my artwork, you may also like

-As you can see, in My Venture into Painting, the cuff that I use for my stylus can also provide space for colored pencils, pens or a paintbrush.
+As you can see, in My Venture into Painting, the cuff that I use for my stylus can also provide space for colored pencils, pens, or a paintbrush.
 One of these days, I’m going to get some colored pencils and learn to color…in my free time, haha!

-Is Bible Journaling disrespectful?
+Is Bible Journaling Disrespectful?

-When I first saw that colorful artistry at my first experience with Bible journaling, I considered that.
+When I first saw that colorful artistry during my first experience with Bible journaling, I considered that.
 But I’ve come to realize that it all depends on where your heart is.
 A good friend of mine, our pastor’s wife, always reminds us that ” It’s all about the heart! ” If you’re trying to damage your Bible, then yes, I would say Bible journaling is disrespectful.

 If it replaces actual Bible study, then you have a problem.
 Work on your heart.
 If you want to color, then color.
 Don’t disregard true Bible study for journaling.
-I used to be an avid note taker and I wrote out prayers and scriptures in my Bible.
+I used to be an avid note-taker and I wrote out prayers and scriptures in my Bible.
 Is that wrong?
 I think that when you get to a point where you need to keep your Bible perfect and unused, then you have a problem.

-A Bible should be a close friend
+A Bible Should be a Close Friend

 I’ve always been a one-Bible woman.
 When I was in my twenties, I received a Bible from my Gram as a gift.
 It turns out, she bought one for all her grandkids before she died.
 We received them after she passed.
 It was very special.
 I used that Bible exclusively until a few months ago when it practically fell apart.

-John 1:1 KJV tells us “In the beginning was the Word, and the Word was with God, and the Word was God.
+John 1:1 KJV tells us In the beginning was the Word, and the Word was with God, and the Word was God.